Insert or Attach: Taxonomy Completion via Box Embedding: The TaxBox Framework

-where $Sim_{t}(\cdot,\cdot,\cdot)$ is a function measuring the center closeness between the candidate parent and a query as well as that between the query and the candidate child.
+where $\text{NRD}_{t}(\cdot,\cdot,\cdot)$ is the normalized reciprocal distance measuring the center closeness between the candidate parent and a query as well as that between the query and the candidate child.
 It is formulated as:

-where $softmax_{i=1}^n$ represents we apply $softmax$ function along a mini-batch and $B_{p_i}$ is a candidate in the mini-batch.
-Moreover, $Sim(\cdot, \cdot)_p$ measures the center similarity of the query concept and one side of the candidate concept.
-Note that we adopt $softmax(\cdot)$ here for two reasons: 1) we can select the relatively high score among all the candidate pairs in a mini-batch for a query.
-2) we normalize this item between 0 and 1 and interpret it as an entailment probability under center constraint.
-Most importantly, with the center similarity the scorer can avoid matching the pair consisting of ancestors and descendants of the ground truth position.